mhrons/mhrons.github.io/docs/pv_smooth.md

 4. SPLPF: Smart power filter excited by the simulated-predicted signal GI~f~.

 ### OLAP analysis
-A multi-dimensional [OLAP cube](https://en.wikipedia.org/wiki/Online_analytical_processing) contains pre-aggregated specific rates of accumulation along partial dimensions (a few of independent quantitative or categorical variables), provided that a constant smoothing effect meets the given power ramping limit along all dimensions.
+A multi-dimensional [OLAP cube](https://en.wikipedia.org/wiki/Online_analytical_processing) contains the pre-aggregated specific rates of accumulation along partial dimensions (a few of independent quantitative or categorical variables), provided that a constant smoothing effect meets the given power ramping limit along all dimensions.
 Let us define the reference smoothing as the output of a 3rd-order Butterworth filter with the cut-off frequency = 7.5/12h (Δt = 30 minutes).
-Our OLAP cube consists of the following dimensions:
+The OLAP cube consists of the following dimensions:

 - smoothing method
 - LPF order
 - smooth_int (prediction error)
 - SE (prediction error)

 First of all, the constant smoothing effect has to be fixed for various LPF used: Low-pass filters of orders 1 to 4 are tuned to output equal power ramping, provided that each filter is excited by the measured, optimally shifted signal GI(t+Δt).
 With such a IPLPF tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases its time lag Δt.
-The next goal is to identify the LPF order which accumulates a minimum of energy, given smoothing method, prediction error, and ramping limit.
+The next goal is to identify the LPF order which accumulates a minimum of energy, given ramping limit, smoothing method, and prediction error.
 The same optimal LPF order was identified for the SPLPF as well as for the IPLPF smoothing method.
 (This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and SPLPF.)
 After determining the optimal LPF order, the performance of smoothing methods PLPF and SPLPF was analyzed by a variable prediction error.
 The numerical results are displayed in tables and graphs, and are explained in text.

 ### Simulation of predicted PV power
-The impact of prediction error on GI~f~ values is aggregated at the "future" time t+Δt.
+The impact of prediction error on GI~f~ values is observed at the "future" time t+Δt.
 The predicted signal GI~f~(t+Δt) is derived from the measured, left-shifted signal GI(t+Δt) by superimposing a random error to its "future" time course and then by smoothing it with respect to the fundamental properties of PV predictors:

 - as the advance Δt increases, the impact of random error on GI~f~ statistically cumulates (increases)
 - as the advance Δt increases, the (unwanted) smoothing of the predicted signal GI~f~ strengthens